-This dog is extremely aggressive, and made even more dangerous by the fact it is defiant, difficult to control and is incredibly powerful, muscular and athletic.
-This breed should never be kept by any person who is not an expert in dog-training, as if they are not trained properly and socialised from a very early age they will turn aggressive towards people and other dogs.
+This dog is extremely aggressive and made even more dangerous by the fact it can be defiant, difficult to control and incredibly powerful, muscular and athletic.
+This breed should never be kept by any person who is not an expert in dog training.
+If they are not trained properly and socialised from a very early age, they can turn aggressive towards people and other dogs.

 Pit Bull Terriers